Working while Studying

 It's important to make sure the extra workload doesn’t negatively affect your studies.
 Here are some resources to aid your awareness of student visa conditions surrounding working hours and to be sure that you are being treated fairly by your employer.

-- As a student visa holder, you can start working up to 48 hours per fortnight only once the teaching period begins for your course - click here to view the critical dates for your program.
+You can start working up to 48 hours per fortnight once the teaching period begins for your course.
+This is under condition 8105 (work restriction), which states you must not start work before your course begins.
+Click here to view the critical dates for your program

-- The 48-hour per fortnight limit does not apply if:
+The 48-hour work restriction does not apply if:

-- the work is a mandatory component of your CRICOS registered course (e.g., compulsory placements that are required to complete your program - to check whether your course has a registered work component, go to the CRICOS website, enter your CRICOS course code, and make sure there's a 'YES' next to Work Component), or
+• The work is a mandatory component of your CRICOS registered course (e.g., compulsory placements required to complete your program).
+To check whether your course has a registered work component, go to the CRICOS website, enter your CRICOS course code, and make sure there's a 'YES' next to Work Component, or

 In addition to your visa conditions, there are also working conditions you need to be aware of if you are going to work in Australia.